DevKevMo/ChessApp/README.md

-# FitTrack
+# Ches app
-A MERN-stack fitness tracker app.
+A MERN-stack chess app

 ## Table of Contents